 The benefits the audience will get

-This is extremely important.
+Doing this research in MVP software development is extremely important.
 According to CB Insights, a third of startups fail because no one wants their product.

 Step 2.
 Study the competition